Happy Ghost III: Production

 Happy Ghost III was the first film director Johnnie To had worked for Cinema City and his first film since The Enigmatic Case (1980).
 To had previously been working in television after the box office failure of The Enigmatic Case.
 To found the film easy to approach as he did not have to write the script and was told he was not allowed to change it by Cinema City's rules.
 Tsui Hark appears in the film as the Godfather and also provides the film with the special effects.

 Release

+Box office

 Happy Ghost III was a hit for Cinema City and grossed a total of HK$15,339,277 and was the 11th-highest-grossing film of the year in Hong Kong.
 The film grossed less than its two prequels Happy Ghost and Happy Ghost II, which earned a total of HK$17.4 and HK$16.6 respectively.
 The film was followed by Happy Ghost 4, which was directed by Clifton Ko.
-In the Malaysia, the film was launched on TV3 called as Cinema programme slot aired on Friday, 2 December 2022 at 10pm until 11:59pm MST in Cantonese dubbed and Malay subtitle.